ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given access to a MongoDB admin user.
 You can also add users in the _Service Credentials_ panel, the cloud databases CLI plug-in, or the cloud databases API.

 MongoDB centralizes user data in the `admin` database.
-You can list all users and their roles and database permissions [using the mongo shell](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell) and using the `show users` command.
+You can list all users and their roles and database permissions [in the mongo shell](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell) by using the `show users` command.
 ```
 ibmcloud cdb deployment-connections --start -u admin mongodb-production
 Database Password>>